Enrichment Classes vs Home Learning: What Works for K1-K2 Kids

 What you get: Systematic phonics instruction, sight word practice, small group interaction, professional instruction.

-Verdict: Unnecessary for most children if parents can commit to 15 minutes of daily home practice.
-Worth considering if your child has specific literacy difficulties or if English is not spoken at home.
+Verdict: Unnecessary for most children if parents can commit to 15 minutes daily.
+Worth considering if your child has specific literacy difficulties or if English isn't spoken at home.

 Mandarin / Mother Tongue